 Germany is one of the major trade and economic partners of Uzbekistan in Europe.
-In 2016, the bilateral trade between Uzbekistan and Germany made up more than 613.2 million U.S. dollars, in Jabuary-Novemper of 2018 - 712,1 mln.
+In 2017, the bilateral trade between Uzbekistan and Germany made up more than 613.2 million U.S. dollars, in Jabuary-Novemper of 2018 - 712,1 mln.
 U.S. dollars.
 The financial and technical cooperation between the two countries compounds more than 329.9 million euros.

 There is a huge interest for learning of German culture and language in Uzbekistan.
 The German language is the second most popular foreign language, which studied nationwide.
 Presently, in the field of the higher education, partnership relations are established with more than 30 higher establishments of Germany.
 The exchange of students, specialists and teachers is being carried out.